preqon/neurosparks-gtec-hack/README.md

 cool with [gtec](https://www.gtec.at/)'s technology.

 We hopped on the Stroke Rehabilitation Data Analysis project.
-We were given an EEG dataset to play and two relevant papers.
+We were given an EEG dataset to play with and two relevant papers.

 - Brain Computer Interface treatment for motor rehabilitation of upper extremity of stroke patients – A feasibility study ([link](https://pubmed.ncbi.nlm.nih.gov/33192277/))
 - Time-Variant Linear Discriminant Analysis Improves Hand Gesture and Finger Movement Decoding for Invasive Brain-Computer Interfaces ([link](https://www.frontiersin.org/articles/10.3389/fnins.2019.00901/full))

 The story behind these two papers is as follows.